-This system allows students to systematically take and complete educational courses for a certain period of time beyond the standard two-year period of the master's program due to reasons such as professional occupation.
+This system allows students to systematically take and complete educational courses for a certain period of time beyond the standard two-year period of the master's program, up to a maximum of four years, for reasons such as employment and other personal circumstances.
+However, please note that students who are approved for long-term enrollment will become ineligible for the scholarships offered by the Graduate School.
+Therefore, be sure to consult with your supervisors before making a decision.

 If you wish to apply for this system, you are required to complete the application procedures for long-term enrollment before paying tuition fees.
-Please note that applications made after payment of tuition fees will not be accepted.
+Please note that applications made after tuition payment fees will not be accepted.